IORGALIVIU/GAN-for-creating-TCG/README.md

 ## Overview

-**TCG GAN V1** is a PyTorch-based Generative Adversarial Network designed to synthesize Trading Card Game (TCG) images.
+**TCG GAN V1** is a PyTorch-based Generative Adversarial Network designed to synthesize Trading Card Game images (Duel Masters cards in our case).
 The project demonstrates end-to-end GAN training, including dataset acquisition, preprocessing, model architecture design, and sample visualization.

 The system follows a classical adversarial paradigm where a **Generator** produces candidate images while a **Discriminator** learns to distinguish real samples from generated ones.